Cats

 Truth: Birds don’t recognize a soft, tinkling bell as an alarm and will not scare away in time.
 Cats can learn to walk soundlessly, even with a bell.

-Tips for Bringing a Cat Indoors
+Tips for Bringing Cats Indoors

 Training a cat that’s used to being outside is difficult, but it can be done.
 One important approach is to gradually adjust the amount of time they spend outside.
 Providing plenty of entertainment, access to windows, scratching posts, and toys will also enrich their new indoor lives.
 PAWS Wildlife Center, the Humane Society, and The American Bird Conservancy’s Cats Indoors program provides resources to transition your outdoor cat indoors successfully and smoothly.